SAP/ui5-tooling/CONTRIBUTING.md

   *69190 Walldorf*
   *Germany*

-The form contains a list of employees who are authorized to contribute on behalf of your company.
-When this list changes, please let us know.

 ### How to Contribute
 1. Make sure the change is welcome (see [General Remarks](#general-remarks)).
     - Also check on the [UI5 Tooling Task Board](https://github.com/orgs/SAP/projects/1) whether related tasks are already being worked on, blocked, or in discussion.